Stradivario/ngx-cache-layer/README.md

 ##### Create CartProvider which will help us to reduce logic inside component
 ##### IMPORTANT When you use provider and define custom settings you need to use provider cache layer instance!
-##### If you use CacheService.getLayer() with the same cache name it may lead to not initialize current defined config when we createLayer with specific config not global
+##### If you use CacheService.get() with the same cache name it may lead to not initialize current defined config when we createLayer with specific config not global
-##### Without provider you can use it as usual with getLayer() and createLayer() it will be safe but it will take Global Configuration instead.
+##### Without provider you can use it as usual with get() and createLayer() it will be safe but it will take Global Configuration instead.

 ```typescript